Gifted and Talented Education (GATE)

 Feeder Schools: California, Cambridge, Fairhaven, Handy, Lampson, Palmyra, Sycamore, West Orange

 *Please Note that GATE identified students are not given priority at any of the above noted magnet programs on the basis of the magnet being their home school.
-Students are placed in each of the magnets based on the multiple measures analyzed in the qualification process including GATE testing age percentile score, district achievement tests, and classroom grades and performance.
+Students are placed in each of the magnets based on the multiple measures analyzed in the qualification process.

 Instruction